 Trail Length: 0.5 miles

-Coastal Land Trust, the former landowner at Seaside Beach, completed a successful Japanese knotweed removal project in 2010, which removed about 0.3 acres of this invasive plant on lands east of Seaside Beach.
+The Coastal Land Trust, the former owner of Seaside Beach, completed a successful Japanese knotweed removal project in 2010, which removed about 0.3 acres of this invasive plant at the edge of the meadow, east of Seaside Beach.
 One of the photos shows the knotweed removal effort while it was underway.
-Mendocino Land Trust organizes monthly volunteer workdays at Seaside Beach and Meadow- call us if you’d like to help.

 Dogs are welcome at Seaside, but not allowed south of the Ten Mile River, which is at the south end of this beach.
 The endangered snowy plover lives and nests just south of the Ten Mile River.
 This is a small shorebird that is protected by Federal law.
 State Parks will ticket anyone with a dog in the Ten Mile Dunes Natural Reserve.
 Please respect these rules, and keep your dog north of the Ten Mile River at all times.
 The snowy plover’s survival in this area depends upon you!